-You wanna be on top?
+To know if you have what it takes to become a model, you have to ask yourself one question: You wanna be on top?
 All right, all right—this isn’t “America’s Next Top Model,” but in order to succeed in the modeling industry, you do have to have a sense of perseverance, dedication, and passion just like the novice guys and gals on reality TV.
 It’s not all about standing still and looking gorgeous (though there’s likely some of that, too)!

 One of the first things every aspiring model must ask themselves is why they want to get into modeling in the first place.
 It may seem like a natural choice if you’re the kind of person who’s always been asked since middle school, “Have you ever thought about modeling?”
 But simply a pretty face does not a model make.
 You shouldn’t be seriously considering a career in modeling unless you have a genuine interest in the profession.